-Sotomayor, the daughter of Puerto Rican immigrants, grew up in New York City.
+Sotomayor, the daughter of Puerto Rican-born parents, grew up in New York City.
 Her father died when she was 9 years old.
-Her mother, Celina, worked two jobs to support Sonia and her brother.
+Her mother, Celina, worked hard to support Sonia and her brother.
 Sotomayor says her mother's sacrifices made her professional success possible.

 After earning a bachelor's degree at Princeton University in 1976, Sotomayor went to Yale Law School.
 There, she was an editor of the prestigious Yale Law Journal before earning a law degree in 1979.

 From 1979 to 1984, Sotomayor was an assistant district attorney in the New York County District Attorney's Office.
 She then moved to the private sector, where she litigated international commercial matters at a prominent law firm.
 She rose to become a partner in the firm.